Sesame oil adds flavor and aroma.

 - 15 minutes

-- Nutrition information is for one serving.
+- Nutrition facts are for one serving.

 - This recipe, called "Goya Champuru" in Japanese, is a popular stir-fry dish that originated on the sunny island of Okinawa, southern Japan.
 Boasting a colorful selection of ingredients it is also packed with protein and nutrients.